 Nurse Residency Programs

-A program begins the accreditation review process by requesting applicant status.
+A program begins the accreditation review process by requesting new applicant status.
 New applicants for accreditation are eligible for a maximum accreditation term of 5 years.
 New applicant status signifies an affiliation with CCNE; it is not a status of accreditation.
-CCNE accreditation decisions are retroactive to the first day of the program’s most recent CCNE on-site evaluation.
+CCNE accreditation actions are effective as of the program’s most recent CCNE on-site evaluation.
 New applicants should schedule accreditation reviews accordingly.

 The written application must include:

-1. A request co-signed by the chief executive officer and the chief nursing officer of the institution that offers the entry-to-practice nurse residency program, inviting CCNE to initiate the accreditation process.
+1. A letter of request co-signed by the a) chief executive officer and b) the chief nursing officer of the institution that offers the entry-to-practice nurse residency program.
+In addition to requesting CCNE to begin the accreditation process, the letter should clearly indicate when the program for which accreditation is being sought began enrolling residents, and when the program anticipates hosting the on-site evaluation (e.g., spring or fall review cycle, and the year).

 4. Payment of the fee for new applicants as indicated in CCNE's fee schedule.